simonbushell/adcp_docker/README.md

 ```

 ### Building
 If you wish to build your own copy of this container, run the following in the same directory as the Dockerfile.
 This directory will also need to contain a zip copy of the tutorial files ([ADCP_tutorial_data.zip](https://ccsb.scripps.edu/adcp/download/1063/)), and the ```tmpinstall.dat``` file, to build properly.
+You will also need a copy of the [Linux ADFR tarbell](https://ccsb.scripps.edu/adfr/download/1038/)
 ```
 docker build -t your-image-name .
 ```